-Your physical and learning disabilities need not prevent you finding a rewarding job.
-There are organisations which can help you to find training and employment opportunities.
+Your physical and learning disabilities need not prevent you finding a rewarding career.
+There are organisations that can help you to find training and employment opportunities.

 Volunteering makes a positive impact in your community but it can also have many benefits for you.
 Volunteering can enable you to learn new skills.
 You can meet new people and gain valuable experience that you can take into your future career.
 It also gives you the chance to find out which types of work interest you or try something completely different.

 Here are some ideas for volunteering opportunities in Hampshire.